edspencer/next-auto-intl/README.md

 ### 4. Configuration

-Pass a configuration object to customize the behavior of **next-auto-intl**.
+Pass a configuration object to customize the behavior of **react-auto-intl**.

 ```typescript
 export type Configuration = {